Complete Guide to Telehealth for Mental Health

 - Ginger - on-demand mental health support

 Check with your HR department to learn about mental health benefits available through your employer.
+EAP and employer-sponsored programs are often the cheapest first step and may not require using your insurance.

 Finding the Right Level of Care